DKhangggg/aws-intership-report/content/4-EventParticipated/_index.md

 > - Outcomes or value gained (lessons learned, new skills, contribution to the team/project)
 > - This listing helps demonstrate your actual participation as well as the soft skills and experience you have gained from each event.

-During my internship, I participated in two events.
+During my internship, I participated in six events.
 Each one was a memorable experience that provided new, interesting, and useful knowledge, along with gifts and wonderful moments.

 ### [Event 1](4.1-Event1/)

-&emsp;**Event Name:** GenAI-powered App-DB Modernization workshop
+&emsp;**Event Name:** Vietnam Cloud Day 2025 - Ho Chi Minh City Connect Edition for Builders (Track 1: GenAI & Data)

-&emsp;**Date & Time:** 09:00, August 13, 2025
+&emsp;**Date & Time:** 09:00, September 18, 2025

 &emsp;**Location:** 26th Floor, Bitexco Tower, 02 Hai Trieu Street, Saigon Ward, Ho Chi Minh City